mpi-astronomy/FAQ/faq/chapters/publishing/how-to-color-plots.md

-# How to use color in scientific plots
+# How to use color in scientific plots?

 **[tl;dr]** Creating readable and accessible science plots is not rocket science, follow the simple rules below.